-The original 6550 was a pear shaped high power tetrode designed for audio use by American Tung-Sol company.
+The original 6550 tube was a pear shaped high power tetrode designed for power control by American Tung-Sol company.
 Later, GE and Philips produced straight bottle 6550s.

-The 6550 became quite popular in American audio amps in 1950s.
-In later years, 6550 tubes were also used in guitar amplifiers, notably in US versions of Marshalls and various versions of Ampeg.
+The 6550 tube became quite popular in American audio amps in 1950s and 1960s due to its linearity and high power output.
+In later years, 6550 tubes were used in popular guitar amplifiers, notably in US versions of Marshalls and various versions of Ampeg.

 There are a number of quality 6550 tubes being produced today.
-These current production tubes model after the original TungSol and GE designs, providing excellent sonics with high reliability.
+The current production tubes are modeled after the original TungSol and GE designs, but with modern day technology and quality control.
+Current production 6550 tubes provide excellent sonics with high reliability.

 Below is the comparison of current production 6550 tubes we stock.